bioinf/Sibelia/INSTALL.md

 	cmake ../src
 	sudo make install

-If you want to install "Sibelia" to a location other than /usr/local/bin, run CMake with -DCMAKE_INSTALL_PREFIX option set:
+If you do not have the root access or you want to install "Sibelia" to a location other than /usr/local/bin, run CMake with -DCMAKE_INSTALL_PREFIX option set:

+	cd build
 	cmake ../src -DCMAKE_INSTALL_PREFIX="<install destination>"
+	make install